 Social Security's Definition

-The Social Security Administration defines a disabled child as an individual who has a physical or mental condition that severely limits his capacity to properly function within society.
+The Social Security Administration defines a disabled child as one who has a physical or mental condition that severely limits his capacity to properly function within society.
 While a paralyzed or mentally retarded child would satisfy this requirement, a child suffering from Attention Deficit Disorder (ADD) may not.
-In addition, the child must not be working at a job that has a lot of duties and that pays over $1,000 per month in wages.
-The mental or physical condition must have lasted or be expected to last over one year and should be verifiable by a physician.
+In addition, the child must not be working at a job that has a lot of responsibilities and that pays more than a specified amount per month in wages.
+The maximum wage amount tends to increase with each passing year, usually hovering around $1,200.
+The child's mental or physical condition must have lasted or be expected to last over one year and should be verifiable by a physician.

 While the federal government typically provides SSI benefits to disabled children, some states have different practices that may increase or decrease overall benefits.
-The states of Arkansas, Alaska and Florida, for instance, do not supplement the federal benefit.
+For example, the states and territories of Arizona, Mississippi, North Dakota, West Virginia and the Northern Mariana Islands do not supplement the federal benefit.
 In these states, parents and guardians may only look forward to the amount that the federal government has agreed to remit.
 On the other hand, some states, such as California and Michigan, add money to the federal benefit so parents can expect more funding.
 Twelve states, including Alabama and Arizona, administer supplements in absence of federal funding.
 Parents and guardians in these states may also expect less money.